Learning from Synthetic Animals: Experiments

 For both animals, we observe that models trained using synthetic data achieve best performance in all settings.
 We present our results under two settings.
 Visible Keypoints Accuracy only accounts for keypoints that are directly visible whereas Full Keypoints Accuracy shows results with self-occluded keypoints.

 Under all settings, CC-SSL-R is better than Real.
 More interestingly, notice that even without using real image labels, our CC-SSL method yields better performance than Real in almost all domains.
-The only one exception is the paintings domain of tigers.
-We hypothesis that this is because texture information (yellow and black stripes) in paintings is still well preserved so models trained on real image can still "generalize".
+The only one exception is the painting domain of tigers.
+We hypothesize that this is because texture information (yellow and black stripes) in paintings is still well preserved so models trained on real images can still ``generalize".
 For sketches and cliparts, appearances are more different from real images and models trained on synthetic data show better results.